Construction Project Management

 Program Resources

-Most courses in this program have been accredited by the Canadian Construction Association (CCA) for Gold Seal Certification.
-Nationally acclaimed, CCA's Gold Seal Certification is a recognized standard of excellence for construction management professionals.
-For more information please visit https://www.cca-acc.com/workforce-excellence/gold-seal/.
+With the exception of new courses CON2003, MGT1100, BIM1000, and CON2104, which are currently being reviewed for accreditation, all other courses in this program have been accredited by the Canadian Construction Association (CCA) for Gold Seal Certification.
+Nationally acclaimed, CCA’s Gold Seal Certification is a recognized standard of excellence for construction management professionals.
+The credit value for all accredited courses is one credit per three hours of training up to a maximum of 10 credits per course.
+For more information, please visit https://www.cca-acc.com/workforce-excellence/gold-seal/.

 Contact